DaSHdotHub/Guess-The-Phrase/README.md

 * [ChatGPT](https://chat.openai.com/) <br>The texts for introduction, howto and rules were written down by myself, afterwards they were altered by ChatGPT v4 to have a specific appealing language.
 - [NaturalReaders](https://www.naturalreaders.com/online/)<br>
-Audio was created help of this website.
+Audio was created with the help of this website.
 - [Convertio.co](https://convertio.co/)<br>
-Images and Screenshots were converted by webservice
+Images and Screenshots were converted by this webservice
 - [Godban@GitHub](https://godban.github.io/browsers-support-badges/)<br> Browser compatibility table for this readme.
 - [FontAwesome.com](https://fontawesome.com/)<br> For the icons used in the footer.
 - [FavIcon.io](https://favicon.io)<br>